eo-training/2020-06-cap/index.md

 <a class="homepage-button" href="{{ site.github.url }}/slides/001">Start training</a>
 </div>

-**Questions?** Call 703-324-7739 or email CentralAbsenteePrecinct@fairfaxcounty.gov.
+**Questions?** Call 703-324-7739 or email CentralAbsentee@fairfaxcounty.gov.
 We are here to help!

 ---